 AR 3.8; Interest Level: Grades 2-5; Nonfiction

-This book successfully blends immediacy and a fairly easy reading level, by directly addressing the reader.
+successfully blends immediacy and a fairly easy reading level, by directly addressing the reader.
 The first page shows the director of a play saying "Congratulations!
 You'll be playing the role of Mary Thomas in our play 'Life on Titanic'."
 Turn to the next page, and we see a lively illustration of the staff and crew boarding the Titanic.
 The person we are playing, Mary Thomas, is all decked out in early 20th costume and starting her job as a steward.
 Your Life as a Cabin Attendant on the Titanic

 The director keeps feeding us information, little tidbits that I haven't seen in any other children's books.
 We learn that there were only 18 female stewards on the ship because sailors were superstitious and thought women were bad luck.
 Through Mary's eyes, we take a tour of the ship and learn that all of the furniture is bolted down.
 We continue with her through the whole adventure from the collision with the iceberg to the sinking and the lifeboats.
 Fortunately, Mary is one of the people who survive.

 Though this book is a bit pricey in hardback, I just love its presentation.
 It's easy to read, lively, and brief, but manages to convey quite a bit of information.
 And--it features a girl, something that's not always easy to find in the world of Titanic books.

 Best Fiction Chapter Books for Kids

 Here you will find the best fiction stories based on an event that continues to fascinate young readers--the sinking of the Titanic.
 It's has enough elements to challenge fact hounds, and enough drama to satisfy those who just like a good story. ..

 For the Youngest Fans: T is for Titanic